TrakBit/squarespace-static/src/markdown-pages/post-4.md

 slug: "/blog/squarespace-store-live-chat-support"
 date: "2020-11-01"
 title: "Add live chat support to Squarespace.
 But why?"
+description: "Integrating live chat support to your Squarespace isn't just about support"
 ---

-### Integrating live chat support to your Squarespace isn't just about support
 Let's look deeply inside why in the customer-first era **support needs to be a necessity and not a luxury**.

 ## Customers are becoming much more impatient